List of Arbiters

-- Must be Listed at Level 2 or higher
+- Must be listed at Level 2 or higher

 When a Candidate Assessor has acquired the three norms, he may apply to the Manager of Arbiters (Home) to become an Assessor.
 The title will be awarded by a majority vote of the Director of Home Chess, Manager of Arbiters (Home) and Chief Arbiter.

-L – Lecturers
+L – Arbiter Instructors

-- Must be an assessor
+- Must already be an assessor

-- Be an assistant at three Seminars (ECF or FIDE) delivered by a qualified Lecturer, at a standard considered acceptable by the Lecturer.
+- Be an assistant at three seminars (ECF or FIDE) delivered by a qualified Lecturer, at a standard considered acceptable by the Lecturer

-When an Arbiter has been an assistant at three Seminars, the assistant may apply to the Manager of Arbiters (Home) to become a Lecturer.
+When an Arbiter has been an assistant at three seminars, the assistant may apply to the Manager of Arbiters (Home) to become a Lecturer.
 The title will be awarded by a majority vote of the Director of Home Chess, Manager of Arbiters (Home) and Chief Arbiter.

 Regulations for ECF Arbiter Seminars

-The cost to attend a Seminar will vary from Seminar to Seminar depending on venue costs, but the minimum charge is £30.
+The cost to attend a seminar will vary from seminar to seminar depending on venue costs, but the minimum charge is £40.00.
 The money will be paid to the ECF centrally.
-The ECF will cover the travel (at 30p/mile if driving) and the accommodation expenses of the Lecturers attending the Seminar.
+The ECF will cover the travel (at 30p/mile if driving) and the accommodation expenses of the Lecturers attending the seminar.

 The ECF Arbiters List

 Arbiters will be listed in accordance with these regulations.
-It is a condition of being Listed that the public List contains the following information about the Arbiter:
+It is a condition of being listed that the public list contains the following information about the Arbiter –

-- ECF Grading Reference
+- ECF rating reference

-- FIDE Identification Number
+- FIDE ID

-- A contact email address
+- a contact email address

-- A contact phone number
+- a contact telephone number

-- Their level of qualification
+- their level of qualification

-- Their county of residence
+- their county of residence

 This information will ensure that organisers who are looking to appoint Arbiters to their events will have the necessary information to contact an Arbiter, as well as having an idea of their location.

-Addition of Non-English Arbiters to the List
+Addition of non-English arbiters to the list

-Arbiters whose FIDE registration is something other than England may apply to join the ECF Arbiter List if they meet all of the following criteria:
+Arbiters whose FIDE registration is something other than England may apply to join the ECF Arbiter list if they meet all of the following criteria –

-- They are ECF members
+- they are ECF members

-- They are, at the time of application, resident in England and have been for a period of 1 year
+- they are, at the time of application, resident in England and have been for a period of 1 year

-- They hold either their country’s full domestic arbiter title, or the FIDE Arbiter title, or the International Arbiter title
+- they hold either their country’s full domestic arbiter title, or the FIDE Arbiter title, or the International Arbiter title

-- Any licenced FIDE Arbiter may apply to be listed at Level 3.
+- any licenced FIDE Arbiter may apply to be listed at Level 3

-- Any licenced International Arbiter may apply to be listed at Level 4.
+- any licenced International Arbiter may apply to be listed at Level 4

-This notwithstanding, any ECF member may go through the full ECF system if they choose to do, regardless of their nationality.
+Should the applicant subsequently gain a higher title, then the ECF will increase their level upon notification.
+This notwithstanding, any ECF member may go through the full ECF system if they choose, regardless of their nationality.

-Roles of Other Officers
+Roles of other officers

-- Produce documents etc. about any changes to FIDE Laws of Chess – documents are advisory on how arbiters should change their behaviour, but should also help players to understand the changes too.
+- Produce documents etc. about any changes to FIDE Laws of Chess – documents are advisory on how arbiters should change their behaviour, but should also help players to understand the changes too

 - Resolve any Laws of Chess disputes sent to the ECF

-- Create the exam and syllabus for the ECF Arbiter Seminars as outlined above
+- Create the exam and syllabus for the ECF Arbiter seminars as outlined above

-- Administering the domestic Arbiter system:
+- Administer the domestic Arbiter system

-ο Arbiter norms for Level 2
+- Approve Arbiter norms for Level 2

-ο Assessor norms
+- Approve Assessor norms

-ο Lecturer norms
+- Approve Lecturer norms

-- Organise and publicise ECF Arbiter Seminars
+- Organise and publicise ECF Arbiter seminars

-- Appoint Lecturers to deliver ECF Arbiter Seminars
+- Appoint Lecturers to deliver ECF Arbiter seminars

-- Co-ordinate the organisation of FIDE Arbiter Seminars
+- Co-ordinate the organisation of FIDE Arbiter seminars

-- Appoint Lecturers and other necessary staff to deliver FIDE Arbiter Seminars
+- Appoint Lecturers and other necessary staff to deliver FIDE Arbiter seminars